Hua Hin Upper Southern Gulf, Thailand Travel Guide

 For beaches and island life (e.g., Koh Samui, Koh Phangan, Koh Tao), accessible via Surat Thani.

-Book lodging in advance for peak seasons.
+Book lodging beforehand for the high seasons.

 Utilize buses, trains, and local transfers.